 Check the list of references given at the end of About AIOMFAC and the information in the text on that page to find a number of sources describing the AIOMFAC model and its various applications reported in the scientific literature.

-– AIOMFAC model
+– AIOMFAC model development

 – Website & Server Hardware

-US National Science Foundation (NSF), Grant AGS-1057183.
+US National Science Foundation (NSF), grant AGS-1057183.

-Natural Sciences and Engineering Research Council of Canada (NSERC), Grant RGPIN/04315-2014).
+Natural Sciences and Engineering Research Council of Canada (NSERC), grant RGPIN/04315-2014).

 Future development and improvement of the AIOMFAC model and this website, as well as the maintenance of the technical infrastructure and services, will depend on funds available.
 If you would like to support our future projects financially or as a project partner, please contact us.